Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 If you believe that crypto has the stuff of a technological revolution, then as Perez puts it, the collapse will pave the way for a more fruitful deployment phase.
 At the end of the day, I'm an optimist about technology.
 So it won't surprise you that I think this deployment phase is coming.
 But it will be slow, unglamorous, and probably won't make for nearly as entertaining of headlines.

 Oh well.

+*Special thanks to Simon Harris, Salil Deshpande, Erik Torenberg, Jeff Meyerson, Nick Shalek, and Rachel Basse for reviewing this piece*